-This sheet talks about whether exposure to clonidine might increase the risk for birth defects.
+This sheet is about exposure to clonidine in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is clonidine?

-Clonidine is a medication used to treat high blood pressure, attention deficit hyperactivity disorder (ADHD), bipolar disorder, and pain.
+Clonidine is a medication that has been used to treat high blood pressure, attention deficit hyperactivity disorder (ADHD), bipolar disorder, and pain.
 Clonidine is sometimes used in combination with other medication for the management of opioid withdrawal.
 Some brand names include Catapres®, Duraclon® and Kapvay®.

 I take clonidine.
 Can it make it harder for me to get pregnant?

-Studies have not been done to see if clonidine could make it harder for a woman to get pregnant.
+It is not known if clonidine can make it harder to get pregnant.

 Does taking clonidine increase the chance for miscarriage?